 Certain activities your business engages in may require your LLC to obtain an Employer Identification Number (EIN) from the IRS.
 Among these tasks that may require an EIN are the collection of sales tax and the employment of staff.
 You may also be required to obtain an EIN if your business is a single-member LLC and you’ve chosen to have it taxed as a corporation, even if you don’t hire employees.
 An EIN may also qualify your business for additional permits and licenses you may require.

-Of course, you are not required to hire employees in order to obtain an Employer Identification Number (EIN).
+You don't have to hire employees to obtain an Employer Identification Number (EIN).
 An EIN is simply a number used for tax purposes that will qualify your business for more licenses and permits and also identifies your business in the same way that a Social Security Number identifies you as an individual.

-Another incentive to acquire an EIN is that you may use it instead of your Social Security Number more frequently which can help you avoid identity theft.
+Another incentive to acquiring an EIN is that you may use it instead of your social security number more frequently, which can help you avoid identity theft.

 You can get an EIN from the IRS, and it's a lot easier than you would imagine.

-The final step in ensuring that your LLC has the essential business fundamentals is to open a business bank account exclusively for your LLC.
+The final step in ensuring that your LLC has the essential business fundamentals is opening a business bank account exclusively for your LLC.

 The first reason is that it greatly complicates the filing of federal and state taxes.
 Many business owners who use their personal account for both personal and business transactions assume that they’ll be able to distinguish between the two types of transactions when tax season rolls around.
 However, tax returns are frequently submitted multiple months after these transactions are made, and the passage of time often makes things much more difficult to remember, so keeping a business bank account is preferable unless you decide to maintain a comprehensive ledger that details all of your business transactions.